Azure-Samples/ms-identity-javascript-react-tutorial/1-Authentication/2-sign-in-b2c/README.md

 }
 ```

 At the top of your component tree, wrap everything between **MsalProvider** component.
 All components underneath **MsalProvider** will have access to the *PublicClientApplication* instance via context as well as all hooks and components provided by msal-react.
+This is illustrated in [App.jsx](./SPA/src/App.jsx).

 ```javascript
 export default function App({msalInstance}) {